cverhelst/cverhelst.github.io/source/_posts/2014-07-12-sharepoint-2013-search-content-enrichment-basics.markdown

 So another thing we would've liked to know is how to make the the errorcode's we can return in the web service have an associated error message (it's not recommended to actually *throw* errors, just log them and set an appropriate errorcode on the result).

-By the grace of SharePoint Search gods there might actually be a way!
-While reflecting on the DLL's of the Microsoft.Ceres.ContentProcessing.Evaluators.ContentEnrichmentClientProducer (Cameron approves of descriptive class names) I encountered a **public** static method on what seems to be a singleton instance of a sort of ErrorService:

-- Microsoft.Ceres.ContentEngine.Util.Exceptions.CtsProcessingErrors
-- It's full of constants pointing to the built-in error messages
-  - OperatorTimeOut
-  - DisplayAuthorFieldNotFound (you see this one in the logs a lot)
-  - ContentProcessingEnrichmentInvalidType (Property<Z> for Managed Property T)
-  - ContentProcessingEnrichmentFailedToProcessResult

 UPDATE:

 The error code on a ProcessedItem returned by your custom Content Enrichment Service is not the same as the ones used by the SP Search engine that will show up in the Crawl Log.
 I had a closer look and all that the Search Engine will do is: